braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/neura_insights.md

 To integrate the Neura SDK you simply add a few lines of code to your [AppDelegate on iOS][3] or [MainActivity class on Android][4].

-First, find your App ID on the "Developer Console" section of the Braze Dashboard and create a new API Key with `users.track`, `users.alias.new` and `users.export.ids` permissions.
+First, find your App ID on the "Developer Console" section of the Braze dashboard and create a new API Key with `users.track`, `users.alias.new` and `users.export.ids` permissions.

 ![neura-braze-api-key.png][10]